EdisonVazquezG/ML_Regression_Numpy/README.md

 This code was created with the main goal to show how to build an ML regression model with gradient descent for the optimization part.

-The definition of the problem was got it from the portal of https://dataflowr.github.io/website/modules/2b-automatic-differentiation/
+The definition of the problem was obtained from the portal of https://dataflowr.github.io/website/modules/2b-automatic-differentiation/

 The equation model is: